giuseppemorelli/Vagrant-LAMP/README.md

 ### Other info

-- root password is `vagrant` but you can simply run `sudo s` from vagrant user
+- root password is `vagrant` but you can simply run `sudo su` from vagrant user
 - if you can't find a configuration in this file before, it means is used the default value